EdDurfee/adaptSchedule/README.md

     - If the project still has errors, manually check the Java Build Path in 2 places:
       - In File -> Preferences
       - By right clicking the top-level project folder in the Eclipse Package Explorer -> Properties
-    - Run the AppServerGUI.java file
+    - Run the AppServerGUI.java file in the utils subdirectory

 ## How to update server from repo codebase
 - If changes have been made to the server and pushed to the repo, you can update your server instance without redownloading or transfering the entire system